joeldejesus1/libcbitcoin-perl/README.md

 ## INSTALLATION

-To install this module, run the following commands:
+To install this module manually, run the following commands:
 ```bash
 	perl Makefile.PL
 	make